Do Your Office Technology Partners Have a High Net Promoter Score?

 NPS = (Responses of "Extremely Likely" - Responses of "Not At All Likely") / Total Number Of Responses * 100

-Instead, consider how much time and money you'll save by choosing quality equipment that lasts longer than cheaper options and allows your workforce to act efficiently and without mundane stressors such as copier jams or other technological faults.
-These kinds of day-to-day frictions can build up in the workplace and cause huge problems in the long run.
+Instead, consider how much time and money you'll save by choosing quality equipment that lasts longer than cheaper options and allows your workforce to act efficiently without mundane stressors such as copier jams or other technological faults.

 How To Find A Potential Office Technology Supplier's NPS

-Though the importance of a Net Promoter Score should now be clear, both in evaluating a company's products and how they can save your employee's heartache (and labor hours!), how exactly do you find out what a company's NPS is?
+Though the importance of a Net Promoter Score should now be evident, both in evaluating a company's products and how they can save your employee's heartache (and labor hours!), how exactly do you find out what a company's NPS is?

-Instead, the right choice is even simpler: just ask.
+Instead, the right choice is even simpler: ask.

 Any time you receive a sales pitch, ask for the NPS.
 If you are curious about a new product you've seen, send their sales team an email asking for the NPS.